English and German at the DSK

 Teaching and tests take place according to the bilingual character, in German and English.

-The only time English-speaking learners, who have no prior knowledge of the German language, may join our school is in Gr 5.
+The only time English-speaking learners, who have no prior knowledge of the German language, may join our school is in Grade 5.
 Extensive Daf (German as a Foreign Language) classes are integrated into their timetables.